status-im/nimbus-eth1/nimbus_verified_proxy/docs/metamask_configuration.md

 This document explains how to configure the proxy, and how to configure MetaMask to make use of the proxy.

-### 1. Building the Nimbus Light Client Proxy
+### 1. Building the Nimbus Verified Proxy

-First build the Nimbus Light Client Proxy as explained [here](../README.md#Build-light-client-proxy).
+First build the Nimbus Verified Proxy as explained [here](../README.md#Build-light-client-proxy).

-### 2. Configuring and running the Nimbus Light Client Proxy
+### 2. Configuring and running the Nimbus Verified Proxy

 To start the proxy for the Goerli network, run the following command (inserting your own `TRUSTED_BLOCK_ROOT` and Alchemy `API_KEY`):